 I like stuff that works.
 When I find a piece of equipment that works well for me, I hang on to it and use it extensively.
 About 10 years ago, I got a Leatherman WAVE for Christmas.
 Here’s why you might need one.

 by Leon Pantenburg

-A buddy, Jay Brandt, and I were fly fishing for steelhead on the Umpqua River near Steamboat, Oregon.
+A buddy, Jay Brandt, and I were fly fishing for steelhead (my Leatherman WAVE was on my hip) on the Umpqua River near Steamboat, Oregon.
 It was one of those days – we’d been wading, casting a streamer and working that stretch of river for all we were worth.